ChangeGamer

 Framework Maintainer Language(s) License Multi-agent model MCP A2A Notable for agents

-OpenAI Agents SDK OpenAI Python MIT Handoffs (linear chain; one active agent at a time) Yes — native No (handoffs only; no cross-vendor A2A) Lightest opinionated wrapper around OpenAI APIs; built-in tracing; Responses API integration
+OpenAI Agents SDK OpenAI Python, TypeScript MIT Handoffs (linear chain; one active agent at a time) Yes — native No (handoffs only; no cross-vendor A2A) Lightest opinionated wrapper around OpenAI APIs; built-in tracing; Responses API integration; official JS/TS SDK at github.com/openai/openai-agents-js

-Google ADK Google Python, TypeScript, Java Apache 2.0 Graph-based + sequential pipelines; native A2A Agent Cards auto-generated Yes Yes — native, auto-generates Agent Card Optimized for Gemini but model-agnostic; tight Vertex AI / Cloud Run integration; strongest A2A first-mover
+Google ADK Google Python, TypeScript, Java, Go, Kotlin (beta) Apache 2.0 Graph-based Workflow Runtime (ADK 2.0 GA, May 2026): deterministic graph of nodes/edges with Sequential/Parallel/Loop agents and coordinator+subagent patterns; native A2A Agent Cards auto-generated Yes Yes — native, auto-generates Agent Card Optimized for Gemini but model-agnostic; tight Vertex AI / Cloud Run integration; strongest A2A first-mover

-LangGraph LangChain AI Python, TypeScript MIT Stateful graph (nodes + edges + conditional routing; cycles allowed) Yes — via langchain-mcp-adapters Platform only (LangGraph Platform); open-source self-hosted A2A is not available Explicit state machines; best for complex branching and long-running pipelines; LangSmith tracing
+LangGraph LangChain AI Python, TypeScript MIT Stateful graph (nodes + edges + conditional routing; cycles allowed) Yes — via langchain-mcp-adapters Via LangSmith Deployment (formerly LangGraph Platform); not available in the open-source library alone Explicit state machines; best for complex branching and long-running pipelines; LangSmith tracing

 CrewAI crewAI Inc Python MIT Role/crew (named agents with roles, goals, backstory; sequential or hierarchical) Yes — first-class (docs.crewai.com/en/mcp/overview) Yes Fastest to get a role-based multi-agent crew running; large template library